Ranger-4297/YAGPDB-ccs/Staff/Readme.md

 ## Other Info
 These commands **are** standalone.
 You are able to use them without each other, it is not required that they are used together.
+These were only for basic stuff, not going to be working on them at all

 > *If you find any bugs or issues, feel free to PR an issue or fix, or contact me through the YAGPDB Support Server*